-The Georgia Tech School of Cybersecurity and Privacy is home to graduate students working to complete their master’s or Ph.D. programs from multiple disciplines.
-Over 60 students are enrolled our Ph.D. programs, 500 students are enrolled in a traditional master’s program, and 650 students are earning their master’s degree online.
-The rise of regularly occurring cyberattacks and data breaches has made the demand for innovative research and education in the field of cybersecurity and privacy greater than ever.
+The Georgia Tech School of Cybersecurity and Privacy is home to graduate students working to complete their master’s or Ph.D. programs from multiple disciplines at Georgia Tech.
+With the rise of regularly occurring cyberattacks and data breaches, the demand for innovative research and education in the field of cybersecurity and privacy greater than ever.

 Standardized Test Scores